dmitry-ivanov/laravel-testing-tools/README.md

 #### `seeArtisanTableRowsCount()`

-Check if the artisan output table rows count equals to the specified value:
+Assert that the artisan output table has the given number of data rows:

 ```php
 $this->seeArtisanTableRowsCount(3);